 - SFTP: Bluehost and HostGator offer secure FTP access to your web space for uploading and editing files.

-- Server file manager: Bluehost lets you access your web space via a file manager with a graphical user interface, while HostGator does not for customers on the WordPress plans
+- Server file manager: Bluehost lets you access your web space via a file manager with a graphical user interface; HostGator doesn’t allow this for customers on the WordPress plans.

-- Database access: Bluehost lets you access your website databases through phpMyAdmin whereas the HostGator WordPress Starter plan does not include any database access.
+- Database access: Bluehost lets you access your website databases through phpMyAdmin, whereas the HostGator WordPress Starter plan doesn’t include any database access.